MartinL1/I2C_DMAC/README.md

 #include <I2C_DMAC.h>

-The I2C_DMAC object is created (instantiated) automatically and the oject can be called using the I2C prefix, for example:
+The I2C_DMAC object is created (instantiated) automatically and the object can be called using the I2C prefix, for example:

 I2C.begin()